rapariciopardo/PRISMA/README.md

 In the script, you can change several parameters.
 The parameters are divided into 4 categories.
 The main parameters are the following:
 ## Global Simulation
 ```
+numEpisodes: Number of episodes.
-simTime: Simulation time (in seconds).
+simTime: Simulation time (in seconds) of one episode.
 basePort: Base TCP Port for agent communication.
 seed: Seed for simulation.
 train: 1, if training; 0, Otherwise.